Vyral/carlos-gutierrez/_drafts/what-do-the-stats-say-about-our-market.md

 {% include youtube.html %}

+<center><em>Let’s take a quick glance at our San Diego County real estate market as we move further into 2020.</em></center>

-We’re more than a month into 2020, and our San Diego County real estate market is still very strong.
+<br>We’re more than a month into 2020, and our San Diego County real estate market is still very strong.

 From February 2019 to this past January, pending sales rose by 5.3%, and the price range with the largest gain in sales was from $1 million to $1.5 million (a 15% bump).